 If this bill were to become law, it would update current statutes by adding a new concurrent memorial that urges the U.S. Congress to enact legislation exempting Arizona from the provisions of the Antiquities Act of 1906.
 This insertion emphasizes that no further establishment of national lands under this act should occur without express authorization from Congress.

 Additionally, the bill directs the Secretary of State to transmit copies of this memorial to the President of the United States and each member of Congress from Arizona, ensuring that the state's position is formally communicated.
-The bill would become effective on the general effective date, but it does not alter any existing statutes outside of these new provisions.
+The bill would also become effective on the general effective date, but no existing statutes are being deleted or altered in this process.